tanneremerson/personal-website/README.md

 # Personal Website

+## Status JAN-09-2020
+- Updated the CDK code to generate a dynamic verify token when creating the webhook.
+The token is then added to the lambda as an environment variable when deployed to verify the webhook.
+- Created bootstrapping scripts to spin up and tear down the environment.
+This will create the webhook once the infra is up or delete it when tearing it down.
+- Finish bootstrapping scripts to save the webhook or read on tear down.
+All webhooks should be removed before tearing down API Gateway.

 ## Status JAN-03-2020
 - Created a basic pipeline to process Strava webhooks.
 All infra is created in using the AWS CDK and can be built and torn down with the commands `cdk deploy` and `cdk destroy`.
 Still